Founders of daycare centre for kids with critical illnesses jointly named ST Singaporean of the Year 2023

 For their dedication and service to the community, Ms Paul and Ms Lee received the Singaporean of the Year award from President Tharman Shanmugaratnam at UBS Singapore’s academy on March 13.

-Ms Paul said their journey has been marked by both challenges and joy, and expressed her appreciation for the families who have entrusted the care of their children to them.
+Ms Paul said their journey has been marked by both challenges and joy, and expressed her appreciation for the families who had entrusted the care of their children to them.

 She added: “What we do at Arc is but a mere drop in the ocean.”